-Ever wonder what became of old Winnemucca—the town where brave pioneers sought their fortune and weary cowboys hitched up their steeds after a day on the wide open, Great Basin range?
-Situated along Nevada’s Cowboy Corridor as the near halfway point across northern Nevada, Winnemucca brims with rich western heritage important to the Nevada story, and comes alive in the Humboldt Museum.
+Situated along Nevada’s Cowboy Corridor about halfway across northern Nevada, Winnemucca brims with rich western heritage that helped write the Nevada story, which all comes alive in the Humboldt Museum.

 The museum itself is not far from the heart of downtown Winnemucca, just above the site where thousands of wagon trains forded the Humboldt River when following the California Trail.
-Aside from an array of permanent and rotating exhibits that cater to any history buff, the museum campus itself is comprised of four structures.
+Aside from an array of permanent and rotating exhibits that cater to any history buff, the museum campus itself comprises four structures.

-A modern, two-story brick building houses the bulk of the collection, while other historic structures original to Winnemucca extend the exhibit space, including the 1907 former Saint Mary’s Episcopal Church, where in Humboldt Museum first opened in 1977, the 1880s Greinstein Building, a former store and hide tannery, and the 1899 Richardson—Saunders House, an Eastlake Style home once located on Railroad Street in downtown Winnemucca.
+A modern, two-story brick building houses the bulk of the collection, while other historic structures original to Winnemucca extend the exhibit space, including the 1907 former Saint Mary’s Episcopal Church, where the Humboldt Museum first opened in 1977; the 1880s-built Greinstein Building, a former store and hide tannery; and the 1899 Richardson—Saunders House, an Eastlake Style home once located on Railroad Street in downtown Winnemucca.